krevanth/ZAP/README.txt

                                                # verilog_address => verilog_value.

 ===============================================================================
-FPGA Timing and Device Utilization on 7a35t-ftg256-2L
+Timing and Resource Utilization
 ===============================================================================

 Synthesis has been run with Vivado 2021.2 (64-Bit).
 Design uses default parameters with -mode out_of_context for synthesis.
+Resources refer to 7 series FPGA.

 +----------+------+---------------------+
 | Ref Name | Used | Functional Category |